divVerent/pam_math/README.md

     -   su
     -   sudo

-This module is notably not compatible with:
+This module is notably not compatible with programs that do not implement the full PAM conversation, such as:

 -   Login managers:
     -   Entrance